Synaelle/osu-difficulty-icons/README.md

 Now should be able to use the BBCode generator

 # Outputs
-An Example of what this can output
+An Example of what this can output (difficulty icons are only misalligned in bbcode editor preview)

 ![img](https://i.imgur.com/VwKpRzw.png)